 - 2 garlic cloves peeled

-Slice the radishes ~1/16" thick and tightly pack them into the jars along with any optional ingredients you choose.
+Slice the radishes ⅛ inch thick and tightly pack them into the jars.
 The radishes should be packed tight enough that they won't float once brine is added.

 In a medium pot, bring the vinegar, water, sugar, and salt to a boil and stir until the sugar and salt are dissolved.
 Using a canning funnel, carefully pour the brine into each jar until just covering the radishes, leaving a ½" of headspace.
 The radishes should all be immersed in brine.

 Put on the lid and screw on the rings.
-Let the jars cool then place them in the fridge for minimum 8 hours before serving, preferably overnight.
+Let the jars cool to room temperature then place them in the fridge for minimum 8 hours before consuming, preferably overnight.

 Again, because these are quick pickles, they must stay refrigerated.
-These are best eaten within 1-2 weeks, however, I have safely consumed these up to a month later.
-If you observe any mold, fizzing, bubbles, slime, or other signs of spoilage, discard the pickles and do not eat them.
-Quick pickles are generally considered quite safe to eat, however, use your best judgement and when in doubt, discard.
+These are best eaten within 1-2 weeks.
+However, if you observe any mold, fizzing, bubbles, slime, or other signs of spoilage, discard the pickles and do not eat them.
+All pickles carry some risk of food borne illness, however, quick pickles are generally quite safe to eat.
+Use your best judgement and when in doubt, discard.